bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 75°
-- broken clouds
+- overcast clouds
-- 73% humidity
+- 88% humidity
-- 29 mph wind
+- 20 mph wind

-No precipitation in the past 24 hours
+0.8 inches of rain in the past 24 hours

 ## Temperature Comparison